jjescandor/about-me/README.md

 # about-me
 ### Lab 02

-I built a guessing game website with exactly five  yes/no questions prompted to the user when they load the rendered page [here](https://jjescandor.github.io/about-me/).
+I built a guessing game website with five  (yes/no) questions prompted to the user when they load the rendered page [here](https://jjescandor.github.io/about-me/).
+The user has to provide a name and answer at least one question correctly to enter the website.

 ## The Five questions are:

 1.)Do I like gardening?<br/>
 2.)
 Is 'Both Sides Now' one of my favorite songs?<br/>
 3.)
 Do I like to paint?<br/>